Adventure and Culture in and around Gainesville, Fla.

-If you're a cave or cavern-certified scuba diver you can explore Blue Hole Spring from October through March.
-And finally if a day in the water isn't what you're looking for you can still experience this beautiful park through the three unique hiking trails.
+If a day in the water isn't what you're looking for you can still experience this beautiful park through the three unique hiking trails.

 Trail maps are available at the ranger station or information booth.
 Visit the park's the park website.

 It's back to school for art lovers in Gainesville.
-In this football-frenzied town the University of Florida is also home to one of the largest university-affiliated museums in the country the Samuel P. Harn Museum of Art S.W.
-34th St. and Hull Road.
-Established to consolidate and care for university collections The Harn is notably strong in photography Asian African modern and contemporary art.
+In this football-frenzied town, the University of Florida is also home to one of the largest university-affiliated museums in the country ,the Samuel P. Harn Museum of Art.
+Established to consolidate and care for university collections, The Harn is notably strong in photography, Asian, African, modern, and contemporary art.
 The museum also displays numerous traveling exhibits throughout the year.